artie-inc/artie-bias-corpus/README.md

 ### Artie Bias Corpus Format

-You should use the provided ``artie-bias-corpus.tsv'' file provided in this repo.
+You should use the provided `artie-bias-corpus.tsv` file provided in this repo.
+It has the following column structure:

 ```
 client_id	path	sentence	up_votes	down_votes	age	gender	accent